opentofu/setup-opentofu/README.md

 # GitHub Action for setting up OpenTofu

 > [!NOTE]
 > This is a community-maintained repository.
-The OpenTofu team does not fix bugs or add features, but is happy to review community pull requests.
+The OpenTofu team does not fix non-critical bugs or add features, but is happy to review community pull requests.

 > [!TIP]
 > Having trouble with exit codes or the output format?
 Try setting the `tofu_wrapper` setting to `false`.